Group C (Australia): Historic Group C Touring Cars

 An Historic Group C category now caters for vehicles with a competition history in events run to CAMS Group C Touring Car regulations in the period from 1 January 1973 to 31 December 1984.
 Only actual race vehicles, for which a Group C log book was issued, are eligible.

-Today Group C touring cars are a spectator favourite at historic motor racing festivals, with leading drivers and cars from the era in high demand.
-Leading race cars are sold for hundreds of thousands of dollars, whereas less than a decade ago you couldn't pay someone enough to take away your old Group C racer, with a burgeoning support industry emerging including car clubs, professional magazines, parts and car care products.
-The largest race meeting specifically catering to historic touring cars is the Muscle Car Masters held at Eastern Creek Raceway in Sydney.
-The largest museum of historic touring cars available to the public for tour is the National Motor Racing Museum, sited on the outside of Murray's Corner at the Mount Panorama Circuit at Bathurst.
+Group C touring cars feature at historic motor racing festivals, and leading race cars have sold for hundreds of thousands of dollars.
+A support industry has emerged, including car clubs, magazines, and parts and care products.
+The Muscle Car Masters, held at Eastern Creek Raceway in Sydney, is the largest race meeting catering to historic touring cars.
+National Motor Racing Museum, on the outside of Murray's Corner at the Mount Panorama Circuit in Bathurst, holds a collection of historic touring cars.